roman-smrz/erebos/README.md

 After the initial setup, the erebos tool presents interactive prompt for messages and commands.
 All commands start with the slash (`/`) character, followed by command name and parameters (if any) separated by spaces.
-When a peer or contact is selected, message to send him can be entered directly on the command prompt.
+When a conversation is selected, message to send there is entered directly on the command prompt.

 ### Messaging